owenpb/Kaggle-Forest-Cover-Prediction/README.md

 **8. LightGBM**<br>
 **9. Extra Trees Classifier**<br>

 After tuning hyperparameters with GridsearchCV, our best model achieves a test score within the top 6.1% of the Kaggle leaderboard.
-For additional details of the dataset, see the Kaggle competition page at [kaggle.com/c/forest-cover-type-prediction](kaggle.com/c/forest-cover-type-prediction).
+For additional details and background information related to this dataset, see the Kaggle competition page at [kaggle.com/c/forest-cover-type-prediction](kaggle.com/c/forest-cover-type-prediction).